cnti-testcatalog/testsuite/USAGE.md

 ```

 <b>Remediation for failing this test:</b>
-Ensure that your CNF is resilient to erroneously duplicated packets and can maintain a level of avaliabliy.
+Ensure that your CNF is resilient to erroneously duplicated packets and can maintain a level of availability.
 </b>